anthelix/UdacityNanoEng/README.md

 `Day 21` 2020/01/22 #30DaysOfUdacity #SQL #DEND :I began NoSQL Data Models in Data Modeling, and I end the day by the first exercice.
 I read a lot documentation about Cassandra, NoSql database to understand ...
 Cassandra.
 Encouraging

 `Day 22` 2020/01/23 #30DaysOfUdacity #SQL #DEND :I finished the chapter NoSql Data Model and started project 2 by preparing my working environment and my Readme.

+`Day 23` 2020/01/24 #30DaysOfUdacity #SQL #DEND :I read a lot about datamodelisation, chebotko diagram and uml diagram.
+I learn a lot... so I forgot to check my 30DaysofUdacity before 00:00 ^^.

+`Day 24` 2020/01/25 #30DaysOfUdacity #SQL #DEND : Small day.
+I read about clustering and partition key in Cassandra.
+How do you find them?
+You'd be amazing to give me some tips or read up on the subject!!!
+I wish you a wonderful Sunday.